Thin Film Deposition System

 - Automated load-lock transfer (single or multi wafer cassette)

-- Cluster tool
+- Cluster tool with high vacuum and robot transfer

 - Glove box